melroy89/dotfiles/README.md

 I also play a lot of games via Wine (`wine` = Wine Is Not an Emulator) under GNU/Linux.
 Or using Proton from Steam.

-Like AoE2 HD, Cinnabd & Conquer - Red Alert and full Halo series.
+Like AoE2 HD, Command & Conquer - Red Alert and full Halo series.

 ## Manjaro